aungkhant0911/Snatcher/README.md

   - Use the very first default tab to navigate and do the capturing.
 Closing the default tab means restarting the browser.
   - Currently more than one tab is not supported.
 The application will only use the first tab.

+- ***Update : The issue seems to originate from Javafx or graphic driver.
+Further investigation is needed.**
-- Though Partial Snatcher allows user to leave focus off the application during capturing process, it may leave black selection         window, resulting in subsequent captured images as pitch black.
+Though Partial Snatcher allows user to leave focus off the application during capturing process, it may leave black selection         window, resulting in subsequent captured images as pitch black.